 The Montessori Elementary Program is centered on children's desire to understand the universe and their place in it.
 Applying a research style of learning, Elementary students work in small groups on projects that spark the imagination and engage the intellect.

 Elementary students learn geography, biology, history, language, mathematics in all its branches, science, music, art, and Spanish.
 This is the sensitive period for the imagination, and the Montessori curriculum capitalizes on this by employing storytelling as a method for setting context.
-Rather than teach children abstract skills and ask them to intuit the relevancy to their adult lives, children are given the “big picture,” then dive into the details to learn skills.
+Rather than teach students abstract skills and ask them to intuit the big picture, children are given the “big picture” first, then dive into the details to learn skills.

 Exploration of each area is encouraged through trips outside the classroom to community resources, such as libraries, planetariums, and botanical gardens.
-This approach to education fosters a feeling of connectedness to humanity and encourages their natural desire to make contributions to the world.
+This approach to education fosters a feeling of connectedness to the larger society and encourages students' natural desire to make contributions to the world.

 Your child will receive a fully individualized education in Elementary.
 He or she will actively participate in deciding what their focus of learning will be each day, working with the teacher to review the work they’ve already done and their goals for the day.